erayzeki/houses-api/README.md

 - [Swagger] - Interface Description Language for describing RESTful APIs expressed using JSON.

 ## Documentation
 You can access documentation of the API and test it via [Houses API](https://houses-api-project.herokuapp.com).
+(Outdated.
+Will be updated soon.)

 ## License